Jobs in Philosophy in Americas

 All qualified candidates are invited to apply online by clicking the link below.
 Applicants must submit a cover letter; a current curriculum vitae; a research statement outlining current and future research interests; a recent writing sample; and a teaching dossier to include a strong teaching statement, sample course materials, and teaching evaluations.

 Applicants must provide the name and contact information of three references.
-The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each after an application is submitted (this happens overnight).
-Applicants remain responsible for ensuring that references submit letters (on letterhead, dated and signed) by the closing date.
+The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each referee the day after an application is submitted.
+Applicants remain responsible for ensuring that references submit recent letters (on letterhead, dated and signed) by the closing date.
+More details on the automatic reference letter collection, including timelines, are available in the candidate FAQ.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
 Your CV and cover letter should be uploaded into the dedicated fields.
 Please combine additional application materials into one or two files in PDF/MS Word format.
 If you have any questions about this position, please contact Jason Ferreira at jason [dot] ferreira [__at__] utoronto [dot] ca.

-All application materials, including reference letters, must be received by November 4, 2022.
+All application materials, including recent reference letters, must be received by November 11, 2024.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.